ACCUMULATING SNOW FOR SOME THIS WEEKEND

 Areas in between Hwy 29 and Hwy 64 are more likely to get 1-3″ while areas SOUTH of Green Bay will see a mixed bag of snow and rain.
 Totals here could be a trace to under 2″.
 Slippery travel can be expected during the latter half of the weekend.

 Once this weathermaker moves out, it’s going to turn cold and windy.
 Some light, early snow is possible Monday and highs will be limited to the upper 20s with a blustery wind.
 Lows that night are likely the coldest we’ve seen so far this season with single digits expected.
-Highs on Tuesday will struggle to make it back to 20 degrees.
+Highs on Tuesday will likely be stuck in the teens.
 Another round of light snow should get into the area late Tuesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).